massoncheg/forgejo-docs/docs/user/actions/basic-concepts.md

 - **action.yml:** describes the inputs and outputs of the action and the implementation.
 See [this example](https://code.forgejo.org/actions/setup-forgejo/src/branch/main/action.yml).
 - **Dockerfile:** if no `action.yml` file is found, it is used to create an image with `docker build` and run a container from it to carry out the action.
 See [this example](https://code.forgejo.org/forgejo/test-setup-forgejo-docker) and [the workflow that uses it](https://code.forgejo.org/forgejo/end-to-end/src/branch/main/actions/example-docker-action).
 Note that files written outside of the **workspace** will be lost when the **step** using such an action terminates.

 Just as any other program or function, an action has pre-requisites to successfully be installed and run.
-When looking at re-using an existing action, this is an important consideration.
+When looking at reusing an existing action, this is an important consideration.
 For instance [setup-go](https://code.forgejo.org/actions/setup-go) depends on NodeJS during installation.

 To read more about creating your own actions, see the [actions guide](../actions/#creating-your-own-actions).